simgrid/simgrid/docs/source/Platform_cpp.rst

 #############

 Using XML to describe the platforms is very convenient.
 It provides a human-readable, quick way to start your experiments.
-Although, as the platform grows in size, XML format brings some drawbacks which may make your life harder, specially for big and regular platforms such as homogeneous clusters.
+Although, XML format brings several drawbacks as your platforms get larger and more complex (see :ref:`platform_cpp_beyond`).

 In this case, it may be more interesting to write your platform directly in C++ code.
-It allows you to programmatically describe your platform and remove the intermediate XML parsing during simulations.
-Take care to follows the recommendations in :ref:`Modeling Hints <howto>` to keep a clear separation of concerns between your platforms and your applications.
+It allows you to programmatically describe your platform and remove the intermediate XML parser during simulations.
+Take care to follow the recommendations in :ref:`Modeling Hints <howto>` to keep a clear separation of concerns between your platform and your application.

 Describing Resources
 ********************